amit4009/Big_Mart_sales/README.md

 10. What are the total sales by item type and establishment year?

 # Code
+Total sale by item type for outlet established after 2000
 ```sql
 SELECT Item_Type, SUM(Item_Outlet_Sales) AS Total_Sales
 FROM sales_prediction